ALU-Schumacher/AUDITOR/media/website/content/migration.md

 weight = 3
 +++

+# From 0.5.0 to unreleased/0.6.0

+## Apel plugin

+- The APEL message can now be configured via the config.
+An updated example config file can be found in the [Documentation](../#apel-plugin).
+- `auditor-apel-republish` now needs the arguments `--begin-date` and `--end-date` instead of `--month` and `--year`.
+The format is `yyyy-mm-dd hh:mm:ss+00:00`, e.g. `2023-11-29 21:10:54+00:00`.

 # From 0.4.0 to 0.5.0

 ## Apel plugin

-- The format of the config file was changed from INI to YAML and the content in the APEL message can now be configured.
+- The format of the config file was changed from INI to YAML.
 An updated example config file can be found in the [Documentation](../#apel-plugin).
-- `auditor-apel-republish` now needs the arguments `--begin_date` and `--end_date` instead of `--month` and `--year`.
-The format is `yyyy-mm-dd hh:mm:ss+00:00`, e.g. `2023-11-29 21:10:54+00:00`.
 - The stop times of the latest reported job per site and the time of the latest report to APEL are now stored in a JSON file instead of a SQLite database.
 Therefore, the config parameter `time_db_path` has to be changed to `time_json_path`.
 To migrate an existing database to a JSON file, run `migration-0_4_0-to-0_5_0.py` located in the `scripts` folder: